Moremi Game Reserve

 Moremi Game Reserve is a protected area in Botswana.
 It lies on the eastern side of the Okavango Delta and was named after Chief Moremi of the BaTawana tribe.
 Moremi was designated as a game reserve, rather than a national park, when it was created.
-This designation meant that the BaSarwa or Bushmen that lived there were allowed to stay in the reserve.
+This designation meant that the Bushmen, known locally the BaSarwa, that had traditionally lived there were allowed to stay in the reserve.

 Location and setting

 Moremi Game Reserve is just under 5000 km2 in extent, covering much of the eastern side of the Okavango Delta and combining permanent water with drier areas, which create some startling and unexpected contrasts.
 Some prominent geographical features of the Reserve are Chiefs Island and the Moremi Tongue.
 In the Moremi Reserve one can experience excellent views of savannah game as well as bird-watching on the lagoons.
 There are also thickly wooded areas, which are home to the Cape wild dog (Lycaon pictus pictus) and leopard.
 To the northeast lies the Chobe National Park which borders the Moremi Game Reserve.
 Only about 30% of the reserve is mainland, with the bulk being within the Okavango Delta itself.

+This reserve is part of the 5 Nation Kavango–Zambezi Transfrontier Conservation Area.